 Pachymetry Measurement of Corneal Thickness

-During your Glaucoma examination, your doctor or a staff member may perform a Pachymetry Test to measure your corneal thickness as part of your examination and consider this finding in conjunction with the other Glaucoma testing in order to make the most accurate diagnosis.
+During your Glaucoma examination, your doctor may perform a Pachymetry Test to measure your corneal thickness.
+They will also consider this finding in conjunction with the other Glaucoma tests in order to make the most accurate diagnosis.

-The Pachymetry Test is a simple, quick and painless way of accurately measuring your coneal thickness that we do right in our office.
-The test is performed by first placing some drops in your eyes to make them numb and then lighty touching the cornea with a “pencil like” probe that uses sound waves to precisely measure your corneal thickness.
+The Pachymetry Test is a simple, quick, and painless way of accurately measuring your corneal thickness.
+The test begins with the doctor placing drops in your eyes, numbing them.
+Then, the doctor lightly touches the cornea with a “pencil like” probe that uses sound waves to precisely measure your corneal thickness.

-The Eye Center is conveniently located for patients requiring testing and diagnosis of Glaucoma from Denver, Aurora, Arvada, Wheat Ridge, Westminster, Commerce City, Englewood, Littleton, Sheridan, Cherry Hills Village, Northglenn, Broomfield and Greenwood Village.
-If you, a family member or friend, would like to schedule an eye examination for Glaucoma, please call The Eye Center in Denver, Colorado at 303-777-5455.
+If you, a family member or friend, would like to schedule an eye examination for Glaucoma, please call The Eye Center at 303-777-5455.